ToneFinance/alpha/CONTRACTS_README.md

   --verify

 # Deployment will:
+# 1. Deploy 10 mock AI sector tokens (0X0, ARKM, FET, KAITO, NEAR, NOS, PAAL, RENDER, TAO, VIRTUAL)
+# 2. Deploy MockOracle and set all token prices to $1.00
-# 1. Deploy SectorVault and SectorToken contracts
+# 3. Deploy SectorVault and SectorToken contracts with oracle integration
-# 2. Deploy 3 mock ERC20 tokens (WETH, UNI, AAVE)
-# 3. Mint 1M tokens of each to the deployer
+# 4. Mint 1M tokens of each to the deployer
-# 4. If FULFILLMENT_ENGINE is set in .env, transfer 500k of each token to it
+# 5. If FULFILLMENT_ENGINE is set in .env, transfer 500k of each token to it
-# 5. Output all contract addresses
+# 6. Output all contract addresses including oracle
 ```

 ### Verify Contracts (if not auto-verified)